chtenb/chtenb.github.io/blog/lush.md

 A program has *parameters* in the form of program *arguments* or environment *variables*.
 Program I/O is done through standard I/O streams, stdin/stdout/stderr.

+The difference between a function in other lisps and a program in lush is that a function gets arguments and returns one value at the end of the execution.
+A program also gets arguments, but the main dataflow is through I/O. It streams bytes to stdout and stderr and reads bytes from stdin.

-An *operator* is any callable entity.
+An *operator* is any callable entity, and unevaluated arguments passed to the operator are called *operands*.
-A *macro* is similar to a program, but follows different evaluation rules.
+A *macro* is similar to a program, but defines its own evaluation rules.
 A *special operator* is any callable entity that is not a program or a macro.

 A *command* is an operator supplied with arguments.